 The conference will mark the official launch in Belgium of the 2020 UNESCO GEM report.
 This report will address inclusion in education worldwide, drawing attention to all those excluded from education because of background or ability.
 Its presentation will give a state-of-the-art update on inclusive and equitable education and provide the context to improve our understanding of this important issue.

-More information on the programme and registrations will be posted here in the coming weeks.
+More information on the programme and registrations will be posted here soon.